cucumber/docs/content/wiki/cucumber-backgrounder.md

 tool.
 Requirement expression in features should remain as self evident to the non-technical reader and be as self contained as possible.
 Resist the temptation to *program* the features themselves using esoteric aspects of the DSL.

-[Features should remain patent statements of intent](https://mislav.uniqpath.com/2010/09/cuking-it-right/).
-If you feel the need to "`program`" a scenario in order to simplify writing a feature then you are likely doing something considerably at odds with the fundamental intent of BDD methodology.
+Features should remain patent statements of.
+If you feel the need to "program" a scenario in order to simplify writing a feature then you are likely doing something considerably at odds with the fundamental intent of BDD methodology.
 In such circumstances mentally step back and reconsider your approach to the problem.

 Remind yourself, frequently, that some years hence somebody else is going to have to understand what you write today and that in all likelihood you will not